logancarlile97/HomelabShutdown/README.md

 Program to shutdown and power on Homelab servers via ssh

 This program is intended to be used on a Raspberry Pi as it takes use of its GPIO pins

+## Automatically Installing
+If you would like to skip the manual steps required in initial setup then copy and paste this command:
+* <code>curl https://github.com/logancarlile97/HomelabShutdown.git | sudo bash</code>

 ## Initial Setup
+### Dependencies
 Before the program may be run you must first intall required depencies.
 To install them run these commands:

 * <code>sudo apt update </code>